-A load profile is a collection of 8 channels that can store register values.
-Through communication each channel can be assigned one register, a time interval and a minimum amount of snapshots to be stored in the channel.
+Load profile is a collection of 8 channels that can store register values for register quantities or interval averages for instrumentation quantities.
+Through Modbus and EQ-bus communication each channel can be assigned one register or instrumentation quantity, a time interval and a maximum amount of snapshots to be stored in the channel.

-Interval per channel can also be configured via the buttons on the meter.
+Interval length per channel can also be configured via the buttons on the meter.